Gabriel o Pensador: Biography

-Coming from a middle-class family, a unique background among Brazilian rappers, Gabriel, the son of a well known journalist in Brazil, hit fame in 1992 with the song "Tô Feliz (Matei o Presidente)" ("I'm happy, I've killed the president"), the debut single from his first and eponymous album.
+Coming from a middle-class family, a unique background among Brazilian rappers, Gabriel is the son of a well known journalist in Brazil.
+He received his hit fame in 1992 with the song "Tô Feliz (Matei o Presidente)" ("I'm happy, I've killed the president"), the debut single from his first and eponymous album.
 This song was written in protest of President Fernando Collor de Mello and his corrupt administration.
 Gabriel's mother was Collor's press secretary.
 The same album also yielded other hits, including "Lôrabúrra" ("Dumb Blonde", shortened) and "Retrato de um Playboy" ("Portrait of a Playboy"), bringing hip hop mainstream attention in Brazil by catering to the middle class.
 Although rapping about everyday life, Gabriel also found time to talk about social injustices with his fourth single, "O Resto do Mundo" ("The Leftovers of the World", a pun on the word for "leftovers" and "rest" being the same in Portuguese), a more downbeat track about homeless life, with a purposefully depressive melody and flow.
 Gabriel was "notorious for his biting attacks on some of the major ills of Brazilian society: poverty, racism, violence."

 His following albums were also commercially successful, with a careful blend of socially relevant tracks mixed with airwave-minded pop anthems.
 His third album, Quebra-Cabeça, was released in 1997 and sold over one million copies.
 History-minded, Gabriel was highly influenced by other Brazilian music, including bossa nova, samba and MPB, as well as using hip hop's traditional methods of sampling jazz, funk and disco ("2345meia78", for example, sampled Chic's "Good Times").

 In 1994, while touring in Portugal, Gabriel's song "Lavagem Cerebral" (Brainwashing) was received with much praise.
 The piece was accepted as "a strong social critique of Brazilian society and of the ideology of the dominating classes."

 Besides his native Brazil, Gabriel, o Pensador is also well known in other Lusophone countries such as Portugal, Angola, Cape Verde, Mozambique, and has worked with Portuguese musicians like Sérgio Godinho and General D. In 2004, he recorded his first song in English entitled, Who's The Enemy?, that appeared on American rapper Ithaka's album, Fishdaddy Flashbacks.